The story of three teenagers and their families hoping to make it safely onto American soil while trying to escape the Nazi invasion of Europe.

 In September 1940, three teenagers were trapped on a steamship in the port of Hampton Roads, Virginia.
-Along with 83 other exhausted refugees, the teens were hoping to be allowed on American soil— where millions of others in distress had safely landed before them.
+Along with over 80 other exhausted refugees, the teens were hoping to be allowed on American soil— where millions of others in distress had safely landed before them.
 But times had changed.
 America was turning away refugees at this critical time in history.
 Would they be turned away too?
 “Nobody Wants Us” is their story.

 Through the stories of three teens we learn about the inherent goodness of others at a time when the world seemed against them.
 With the help of a Virginia maritime lawyer, First Lady Eleanor Roosevelt, and a State Department employee, they eventually found freedom on the shores of Hampton Roads in VA.

 “Nobody Wants Us” tells the story of some of the last refugees allowed into the United States until the end of World War II.
 With this first-hand account of Holocaust survivors who resettled in the U.S. in 1940, our goal is to create a better understanding of the plight of refugees everywhere.

 This is a timely story that parallels how the United States responds to many to refugees fleeing war-torn countries over the years.
 The relevance of this story goes far beyond the historical significance of the S.S.
 Quanza.
 It reinforces the concept of helping those in need in any way possible - especially in light of the United States’ response to the refugee crisis today.

 Powerful, important and profoundly moving.
 An urgent reminder that courage can be as contagious as fear, and much more meaningful.

 MPT/PBS is enthusiastic about airing Nobody Wants Us.
 These immigrants’ flight from genocide to freedom in 1940 is an important part of world history.

 A beautiful testament to an important, often overlooked event in American history.